JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/rplots.md

 ```

 ## Simple Recurrence Plots
 The recurrence matrices are internally stored as sparse matrices with boolean values.
 Typically in the literature one does not "see" the matrices themselves but instead a plot of them (hence "Recurrence Plots").
-By default, when a Recurrence Matrix is created we "show" a mini plot of it which is text-based scatterplot.
+By default, when a Recurrence Matrix is created we "show" a mini plot of it which is a text-based scatterplot.

 Here is an example recurrence plot/matrix of a full trajectory of the Roessler system:
 ```@example recurrence